tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Charging-Boar Leg Tattoo

-When you move to engage an enemy and miss it with an attack during the same turn, deal extra miss damage equal to the escalation die to that enemy (champion: twice the escalation die; epic: three times the escalation die).
+When you move to engage an enemy and miss it with an attack during the same turn, deal extra miss damage equal to the escalation die to that enemy, twice the escalation die at champion tier, and three times the escalation die at epic tier.

 **Quirk:** Argumentative.